opentensor/developer-docs/docs/subnets/create-a-subnet.md

 Register (i.e., create) your new subnet on the testchain using the test TAO you minted from the previous step.
 This will create a new subnet on the testchain and give you the owner permissions to it.
 This step is sometimes referred as **purchasing a slot**.

-:::tip Your TAO is recycled
-Slots cost TAO, and you will not get this TAO back.
-Instead, this TAO is recycled back into your incentive mechanism, to be later mined.
+:::tip Your TAO is returned when subnet is deregistered Subnet registration costs TAO.
+You will get this TAO back when the subnet is deregistered.
 :::

 ```bash